 Menstruating women lose a significant amount of blood every month.
-Iron escapes right along with it.
+That blood contains alot of iron.
 Unless iron is replaced, these monthly losses can drain stores over time.
 While premenopausal women need more iron than men, they generally eat less.
 This complicates the challenge of getting enough iron from foods.

 Iron deficiency is also common among:

 Iron is the central component of heme.
 Heme is a molecule used to build hemoglobin, the oxygen-carrying part of red blood cells.
 Oxygen is used by your body to help make energy.
 When iron stores are low, the body cannot make enough hemoglobin.
 There is then less oxygen to help generate energy.
 Iron also allows the normal functioning of the immune system, the production of collagen (wound healing), and the formation of amino acids, which are the backbone of proteins.

 As levels of hemoglobin in the blood decrease, the symptoms of anemia start to appear.

 Anemia comes on slowly, so many people do not realize that they have it.
 Is it possible to have symptoms of iron deficiency without being anemic?
 Slight iron deficiency, too mild to cause anemia, may still cause symptoms, such as fatigue and decreased exercise capacity.

 The following table shows the Office of Dietary Supplements' Recommended Dietary Allowance (RDA) for iron: